GoogleCloudPlatform/community/tutorials/elt-orchestration-dataform.md

 Navigate to [https://app.dataform.co](https://app.dataform.co) and create a new account.
 After you are logged in, create a new project.

-Within your project, you need to configure the integration with BigQuery.
+In your project, you need to configure the integration with BigQuery.
 Because Dataform needs to connect to the warehouse, you need to
 [provision service account credentials](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account).

-See [these steps](https://docs.dataform.co/dataform-web/guides/set-up-warehouse) within the Dataform docs.
+See [these steps](https://docs.dataform.co/dataform-web/guides/set-up-warehouse) in the Dataform documentation.
 Select the same project ID that you created above, and then upload the credentials and test the connection.

 ![image](https://storage.googleapis.com/gcp-community/tutorials/elt-orchestration-dataform/streamingaggre--apnmkrdirlp.png)

-After you've configured the BigQuery integration, you'll see Datasets available in the **Modeling** tab, including the raw table that you use to capture events from Dataflow.
+After you've configured the BigQuery integration, you'll see datasets in the **Modeling** tab, including the raw table that you use to capture events from Dataflow.

 ## Implementation